Skip to main content

 • Non-referenced refund

-Support Gateway Options fields No
+Support Gateway Options fields Yes

 Citi payment production endpoint used for Zuora gateway integration service